Shaun Maloney

-Shaun Richard Maloney (born 24 January 1983) is a Scottish football coach, who is the current manager of Wigan Athletic, and former player.
+Shaun Richard Maloney (born 24 January 1983) is a football coach, and former player who is currently interim assistant manager to Martin O'Neill at Scottish Premiership side Celtic.

 Maloney played for Celtic, Aston Villa, Wigan Athletic, Chicago Fire, Hull City and the Scotland national team as an attacking midfielder or winger.

 Maloney started his career at Celtic, playing 215 matches across all competitions and winning honours including five Scottish Premier League titles.
-He was the first player to claim both the SPFA Players' Player of the Year and the SPFA Young Player of the Year awards in the same season, doing so in 2005/06.
+He was the first player to claim both the SPFA Players' Player of the Year and the SPFA Young Player of the Year awards in the same season, doing so in 2005–06.
 He had a spell in the Premier League with Aston Villa, before returning for a second spell at Celtic.
-Maloney returned to English football in 2011 with Wigan Athletic, helping them win the 2013 FA Cup Final.
+Maloney returned to English football in 2011 with Wigan Athletic, helping them win the 2013 FA Cup final.
 Maloney then briefly played in Major League Soccer for Chicago Fire.
 He last played for Hull City for two seasons, before retiring due to injury in 2017.
 Maloney made his senior international debut for Scotland in 2005 and he went on to earn 47 caps, scoring seven goals.

 After retiring as a player, Maloney worked for Celtic and the Belgium national team as a coach.
 He was then appointed manager of Scottish club Hibernian in December 2021, but was sacked after four months.
 Maloney was appointed manager of Wigan Athletic in January 2023.
+He departed the club in March 2025.

 Early life

 Maloney was born to an English father and Scottish mother in Miri, a coastal city in north-eastern Sarawak, Malaysia, on 24 January 1983.
 He spent his infancy in Malaysia while his father, a helicopter pilot and armed forces veteran, worked there as a flying instructor.
 The family returned to Britain when Maloney was five years old, after his father accepted a job in Aberdeen, Scotland.
 In a 2014 interview, Maloney said: "Although I am Scottish and play for Scotland, Malaysia will always be a special part of me."

 Maloney was educated at St Joseph's Primary School and Cults Academy in Aberdeen.

-At age of 10, he had joined his first football club, Kincorth Boys' Club.
+Aged 10, he had joined his first football club, Kincorth Boys' Club.
 At 12, he moved to Culter Boys' Club then at 14, to Albion Boys' Club.

 It was revealed in 2013, that as a youngster Maloney had played tennis regularly against future World Number 1, Andy Murray.